lastunicorn/ConsoleTools.Commando/doc/README.md

 ### 3) Command Router

 This component is responsible for identifying the appropriate Command object to be executed.
-This is done based on the values from the Internal Command Model.
+This is done based on the values from the Generic Command Model.

 The role of this component may be easier to understand after we explain the Command Model.